dustinpfister/blog_posts/_posts/js-javascript-break.md

 So then the break keyword can help avoid having to loop over the full contents of an array for example when looping over the contents of an array that way.
 If the array is fairly large the break keyword can help reduce the amount of time it takes for the loop to complete which proves to be more efficient compared to other options such as [Array forEach](/2019/02/16/js-javascript-foreach/) that will always loop over the full contents of an array.
 Also the break keyword could be used to keep some code from running that I would not want to run if a condition is met that warrants a break statement.

 There are other options to the use of a break statement when it comes to this that are worth mentioning later, but for now in this section I will be sticking mainly with some basic hello world style javaScript break examples.
+I assume that you have at least some background with javaScript, if not you might want to start out with some kind of general [getting started with javaScript post](/2018/11/27/js-getting-started/).

 ### 1.1 - Break out of a while loop before the end